 Netflix's 'Okja' Teaser Offers First Glimpse of Mystery Animal and Tilda Swinton in Character

-Netflix dropped its first teaser trailer for Bong Joon Ho's much-talked-about fantasy film Okja on Tuesday.
+Netflix dropped its first teaser trailer for Bong Joon Ho's much talked-about fantasy film Okja on Tuesday.

-A platinum-blond Tilda Swinton appears to be behind Okja's creation: "I took nature and science, and synthesized."
+A platinum-blonde Tilda Swinton appears to be behind Okja's creation: "I took nature and science, and synthesized."
 The sequence also shows the lead South Korean actress, Seohyun An, frantically searching for Okja in the woods, along with the caption in Korean that reads "Love and the fear within it."

 Other cast members include Jake Gyllenhaal, Paul Dano and Lily Collins (To the Bone), along with Devon Bostick (The 100), Byun Heebong (The Host), Shirley Henderson (Anna Karenina), Daniel Henshall (The Babadook), Yoon Je Moon (Mother), Choi Wooshik (Set Me Free) and Steven Yeun (The Walking Dead).
 Shooting locations include South Korea, Canada and the U.S., and the film is in English and Korean.